timaschew/auto-toc.js/README.md

 # auto-toc.js
-:book: On the fly TOC generator
+:book: minimal 1KB on-the-fly TOC generator

 Creates a table of contents automatically in your generated markdown or any other HTML page.